dilan-dio4/easybase-website/react.markdown

 ### Insert

 Let's create a button that will insert data into our table.
-There are many different ways to capture user input on a website (dialogs, text boxes, etc.), but in this example I'll use the [`prompt()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) function that is built-in web browsers.
+There are many different ways to capture user input on a website (dialogs, text boxes, etc.), but in this example I'll use the [`prompt()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) function that is built in web browsers.

 Start with a new component called **AddCardButton**.
 We'll use a callback from **Home** to alert to re-mount `data` after the insertion.

-Clicking our button calls prompt three times for each attribute except for `demo_image` which could be passed in as a url.
-Attributes that are not passed into `db().insert` are automatically cast to null. followed by the callback [which we will not need with [**useReturn**](#useReturn), as shown below].
+Clicking our button calls prompt three times for each attribute, except for `demo_image` which could have been passed in as a url.
+Attributes that are not passed into `db().insert` are automatically cast to *null*.

+We then use those three prompted inputs in a `db().insert` call, followed by the callback [which we will not need with [**useReturn**](#useReturn), as shown below].

 Here's an implementation of this new **AddCardButton** component.
 Remember to add the component to **Home**: